Uncategorized

 Tackling internet service restrictions in Latin America

 On 21 November 2024, Karisma held a satellite session alongside Colombia IGF 2024 in Bogotá to explore internet outages and service restrictions across Latin America.
-Drawing on recent disruptions in Colombia, Brazil, Venezuela and Nicaragua, around 30 participants reviewed patterns of restriction and discussed emerging accountability strategies.
-Speakers presented findings from a regional case [...]
+The session focused on identifying patterns of service disruption and equipping affected users and civil society actors with tools to monitor, record, and seek accountability for such incidents.
+Drawing [...]

 Comments Off on Tackling internet service restrictions in Latin America